Copyright © 2019 Jane And Mark Lewis.

 this is big, he rode into the city today on a donkey!

 A donkey!
 What

 did he do that for?
 Why a smelly old donkey - he'd be

 quicker walking! - especially the way the traffic was

 today - it was gridlocked!

 listen you don't understand.
-Listen, let me start
+Let me start from the